Objectives of the service

 Space Added Value

 The satellite technological solution is based on pre-existing elements already up and running provided by Eutelsat, with which Openet subscribed a specific contract.
-It will use the Ka–Sat system (space and ground segment).
-The broadband connectivity for the overall network is provided using Ka-band (20-30 GHz).
+It will use the Ka–Sat system providing broadband connectivity using Ka-band frequency (20-30 GHz).

 The use of satellite proves to be particularly beneficial for the targeted scenarios.
 The satellite technology will in fact support those schools and reception centres hosted in areas affected by digital divide and limited access to TLC.